 (Hotel Phone: +66 2 126 8866)

 Elegant luxury hotel featuring a classic blend of Thai and contemporary design.
 Has 354 beautifully decorated rooms (42 sq m to 126 sq m) and a unique Jim Thompson Explorer Suite.
 All rooms have complimentary smartphones with a digital city guide and free calls to ten countries.
-Plenty of indoor garden courtyards, koi ponds, shops, numerous dining options, squash courts and more to explore.
+Plenty of indoor garden courtyards, koi ponds, shops, numerous dining options, squash courts, and more to explore.
+Wonderful outdoor pool.
 Gorgeous spa with adjustable hydraulic beds and inviting Roman style tubs.
 Hotel offers guests the chance to participate in a traditional Buddhist ritual of donating alms to monks.
 Enjoys a central location in Bangkok’s famous shopping district close to many malls and markets such as Central World, Pratunam market and Siam Paragon.

 Notes on Anantara Siam